Can You Interview for a Job While on FMLA

 Health Insurance and Final Pay

-Leaving while on FMLA may trigger COBRA discussion for health coverage.
+Leaving while on FMLA may trigger COBRA discussions for health coverage.
 Confirm the timeline for benefits termination and the process to elect COBRA if needed.
 Also clarify any final pay, unused leave payout policies, or reimbursement rules that apply to your departure.

-When to Involve an Attorney or Advocate
+When To Involve An Attorney Or Advocate

 Most job-search scenarios while on FMLA are straightforward.
 However, consider legal counsel if:

-- Your termination or discipline seems directly tied to exercising your FMLA rights.
+• Your termination or discipline seems directly tied to exercising your FMLA rights.

-An employment attorney can review the facts, assess possible FMLA or ADA violations, and advise on documentation strategies.
+An employment attorney can review the facts, help you assess possible FMLA or ADA violations, and advise on documentation strategies.
 If you prefer coaching with an HR-informed perspective rather than formal legal counsel, a career coach with HR background can help you map communications and protect your record.

 Balancing Global Mobility and Medical Leave: Expat and Relocation Considerations